About Ms Davies

 The Art Curriculum

 The art curriculum is cross-curricular and is closely linked to the children's wider learning, specifically to their classroom topic.
-It also draws on the environment, current affairs, as well as local history and geography and science links in order to develop the childrens' understanding of the world around them.
+It also draws on the environment, current affairs, as well as local history, geography and science links in order to develop the children's understanding of the world around them.
 The Art curriculum is also inspired by music, cuisine and belief systems.

 Each lesson builds upon the last, to demonstrate a pattern of enquiry.
-Children begin their work with research and recording of ideas on the theme; they then experiment with materials and design ideas to create their work, which is then evaluated.
+Children begin their work with research and recording of ideas on a theme; they then experiment with materials and design ideas to create their work, which is then self and peer evaluated.

 How Children Make Art at Heber